wakinget/dluxshera-sandbox/devtools/README.md

   Custom snapshot directory.
 If relative, it is interpreted relative to the repo root.
 If omitted, a timestamped folder under `devtools/` is used.

 - `--max-depth N`
   Maximum directory depth for the tree and index (default: 4).

+- `--no-markdown`
+  Skip generation of `context_snapshot.md`.

 ### 3.2 Planned extensions

-The snapshot format is intentionally minimal for now.
 Future extensions may add:

-- ParamSpec summaries (keys, primitive/derived flags, forward/inference subsets)
-- Transform registry state and DerivedResolver coverage
-- Config defaults and structural hashes for optics builders
 - Binder/SystemGraph wiring maps
-- Simple test → module coverage hints
-- An optional Markdown report (`context_snapshot.md`) that summarises the above for quick human review
+- Additional system builder summaries
+- Richer coverage links between tests and modules

 ---